-After experimentation, we found that a single chain of size 6,000 produced satisfactory results, with the first 4,000 observations discarded as burn-in.
-In both cases the samples from the posterior distribution were considered convergent based on the GCD, with a $z$-score of 1.96 used as the threshold for convergence.
+After experimentation, we found that for data before the change point, a single chain of size 3,000 with the first 2,000 observation discarded as burn-in produced converging chains.
+For data after the pandemics, a chain of size 6,000 with the first 4,000 observations discarded as burn-in was found to be sufficient.
+In both cases, the samples from the posterior distribution were tested and found to be convergent using GCD,} with a $z$-score of 1.96 used as the threshold for convergence.

 A summary of the results is presented in Table \ref{busparts}.
 Time series plot, histograms, and boxplots of the posterior sample for the data before the structural break are presented in Figures \ref{tsmb2}, \ref{hmb2}, and \ref{bpmb2}, respectively.
 Similarly, for the data after the structural break, the plots are shown in Figures \ref{tsma2}, \ref{hma2}, and \ref{bpma2}.
 Overall, we observe that the posterior sample is fairly symmetrical for all parameter resulting in similar values for the mean and median in both scenarios.
 Variability is also small in all cases.